 ¼ cup water

-In a large bowl or container mix and apple juice and stir to combine.
+In a large bowl or container mix together the oats, yoghurt, milk and apple juice and stir to combine.
 Cover with plastic wrap or a lid and refrigerate overnight.

 Reserve a few of the nuts and berries for garnish, then add the rest to the oat mixture along with the grated apple, and an extra splash of milk or juice, if necessary, to achieve the consistency you like.